-One of the most common questions people with migraine have is, “what can I take to get rid of this migraine attack that is over-the-counter.”
+One of the most common questions people with migraine have is, “what can I take to get rid of this migraine attack that is over-the-counter?”
 Another inquiry is about what to do when their usual acute medication is inconsistent.
-They are often surprised by hearing that Benadryl for migraine is often helpful.
+They are often surprised by hearing that Benadryl for migraine headaches is often helpful.

 This can be music to their ears as many have easy access to this common, inexpensive medication that is in so many medicine cabinets.
-For some, it has been their so long they need to check the expiration date!
+For some, it has been there so long they need to check the expiration date!

 The goal of this article is to give you clear, concise information about how Benadryl may or may not be appropriate for you and your aching head.